ysyk2021/the-resilient-entrepreneur-turning-setbacks-into-opportunities-and-learning-from-mistakes-to-build/src/chapter-4-2.md

-Chapter 4: Embracing Failure and Learning from Mistakes: Techniques for Learning from Mistakes and Setbacks
+Techniques for Learning from Mistakes and Setbacks
 ===========================================================================================================

 Learning from mistakes and setbacks is essential for building resilience and achieving long-term success as an entrepreneur.
 In this chapter, we will explore techniques for learning from mistakes and setbacks.